John Morton (American politician): Early life

 Morton was born in Ridley, in Chester County, present-day Delaware County, Pennsylvania, in 1724 or 1725.
 His father, also named John Morton, died before his birth.
 His mother, Mary Archer, later married John Sketchley, a land surveyor of English ancestry.
 Sketchley raised and educated Morton, also training him in surveying.

 Both of Morton's parents were of Finnish descent.
 His family background can be traced to the Forest Finns, settlers from eastern Finland who moved to central Sweden in the 16th and 17th centuries to practice slash-and-burn farming.
 Although his family roots have traditionally been traced to Rautalampi in northern Savo, DNA research suggests that they may have originally come from Kangasniemi parish in southern Savo.
-In 1654, Morton’s great-grandfather Martti Marttinen (Mårten Mårtensson, or Morten Morteninpoika) emigrated with his family to the Swedish colony of New Sweden on the Delaware River, where his descendants anglicized their name to Morton.
+The long-standing story of the Rautalampi origin began when priest Salomon Ilmonen told about Morton's family roots without solid evidence.
+In 1654, Morton's great-grandfather Mårten Mårtensson emigrated with his family to the Swedish colony of New Sweden on the Delaware River.
+After New Sweden became English territory, his descendants anglicized their name to Morton.

 Like his stepfather's father, Morton was a respected member of his community.
 He was an active member of the Anglican Church in Chester County, and served as a church elder.